 Metal forming presses

 In many industrial processes involving an HPU, an unregulated motor running at maximum speed is probably wasting energy.
 Optimizing the motor speed to produce only the pressure and flow required, and reducing the motor speed during low flow demand or parts of the cycle requiring pressure to be held can achieve significant energy savings.

 By using variable speed drive technology, instant savings can be realized.
 By automatically adapting the pump’s speed to match changes in demand, variable speed drives are the perfect addition to many hydraulic systems.

-An example of energy saving tests run by Parker on a hydraulic press system clearly show that substantial savings on energy are possible using a variable speed drive to reduce motor speed during parts of the machine cycle with low flow demand.
-Plus, by over-speeding a pump at times of low pressure demand, a second pump could be eliminated.
+An example of energy saving tests run by Parker on a hydraulic press system clearly shows that substantial savings on energy are possible using a variable speed drive to reduce motor speed during parts of the machine cycle with low flow demand.
+Plus, by over-speeding a pump at times of low-pressure demand, a second pump could be eliminated.

-- Improved efficiency equates to less heat generated
+Improved efficiency equates to less heat generated, and

 Few competing companies can claim the expertise in both hydraulics and electronic drives that Parker brings to the table.
 With many sizes and styles of pumps and HPUs, and VFDs ranging from fractional to 2000 HP, few applications are out of Parker's range.
 To save time and expense, multiple pre-configured VFD programs are available, covering applications like P (system pressure) control, Q (pump flow) control, and Hi/Lo control.